action ohs consulting chain of responsibility blog post legal obligations

 • Ongoing consultation with all parties involved in your supply chain (to ensure ongoing compliance).

 Sounds familiar?
-It’s not much different from the compliance principles outlined in health and safety legislation.
-So, if you are currently managing health and safety legislation requirements, the same approach can be used to manage and integrate CoR into your current systems.
+The compliance principles outlined in health and safety legislation are quite similar.
+If you manage health and safety legislation requirements now, you can integrate CoR into your current systems.

-That said, if you do have any questions – please do not hesitate to reach out to us.
+That said, if you have any questions, please do not hesitate to reach out to us.
 If a five-minute conversation will get you on the right track, we would love to assist.
 If you need more assistance, this is something we can also support.

 Source: https://www.nhvr.gov.au/safety-accreditation-compliance/chain-of-responsibility